(1828 - 1863)

 Unit: 8th Louisiana Infantry

-He was raised in and near Donaldsonville, Louisiana.
+He was raised in and near Donaldsonville, Louisiana, and was Ascension Parish clerk.
 In May 1862, at the outbreak of War, he joined the Phoenix Company which mustered into service in June as Company K of the 8th Infantry.
 St. Martin was First Lieutenant.

 He was on recruiting duty for the Regiment in Louisiana in February and March 1862, but returned to combat service for the Shenandoah Valley Campaign (May-June 1862), in the Seven Days (June), at Cedar Mountain and Second Manassas (August), and into Maryland.
 He was promoted to Captain and command of the Company in June 1862.